nasa/Common-Metadata-Repository/ingest-app/docs/api.md

   ]
 }'
 ```
-In the above request, `Example_Granule_UR_1` recieves updates to two elements: The FilePackage `ZippedFilePackage` has SizeInBytes, Size/SizeUnit, and Format updated, while File `GranuleFileName1` has MimeType and Checksum updated.
+In the above request, `Example_Granule_UR_1` receives updates for two elements: The FilePackage `ZippedFilePackage` has SizeInBytes, Size/SizeUnit, and Format updated, while File `GranuleFileName1` has MimeType and Checksum updated.

-Note that specifying whether an element is a File or FilePackage is unecessary.
+Note that specifying whether an element is a File or FilePackage is unnecessary.
 Providing the `name` for an element is sufficient to locate and update it.

 `Example_Granule_UR_2` also receives updates on the contained `GranuleZipFile`, on its Size/SizeUnit and SizeInBytes fields.
 This also displays a special use case for Size-related updates: When a file update is requested with Size `0`, then the Size and SizeUnit fields will be removed from the resulting file.
 The same applies for SizeInBytes, which will be removed on its own if a value of `0` is supplied.